 The exact location is usually pointed out in the owners manual as well.
 After finding the connector simply plug in the diagnostic tool and begin reading the scan tool data.
 Most scan tools come with cd's that provide a good knowledge base for beginner diagnosis.

-obd 2 scan tools like the Actron 9580A above, or the Innova 3030 on the right have really come down in price over the last couple of years due to heavy market competition.
+On board diagnostic second generation scan tools like the Actron 9580A above, or the Innova 3030 on the right have really come down in price over the last few years due to heavy market competition.
 Reading scan tool data has become much easier also thanks to the OBD II standardized protocols.

 Whats cool about the Actron and why it costs more is it has a Code-Connect button on the keypad that lists probable solutions according to the data on file. it's compatible with OBD-II and CAN vehicles 1996 and newer and includes domestic ABS code coverage.
 It records and can playback information on screen.